MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 4. Self-Hosted Integration Runtime (SHIR)

     This is the service will allow access to the Azure replication services to your on-premises SQL Database during the replication process.
-Follow the instructions on this page to install the Self Hosted Integration Service (SHIR) to a local machine.
+Follow the instructions on this page to install the Self-Hosted Integration Service (SHIR) to a local machine.

 5. Company Selection